rexim/gruber-darker-theme/README.md

 Gruber Darker color theme for Emacs by Jason Blevins.
 A darker variant of the Gruber Dark theme for BBEdit by John Gruber.
-Adapted for deftheme by Alexey Kutepov a.k.a. rexim.
+Adapted for deftheme and extended by Alexey Kutepov a.k.a. rexim.

 # Installation